ericscharff/ProjectOberon/README.md

 # Project Oberon mirror

-This is a mirror of the source code from the [Project Oberon 2013 Edition](http://people.inf.ethz.ch/wirth/ProjectOberon/index.html) Web site.
+This is a mirror of the materials found at the [Project Oberon 2013 Edition](http://people.inf.ethz.ch/wirth/ProjectOberon/index.html) Web site.
 Project Oberon is the source code for a complete operating system written in Oberon-07.
 The OS is remarkably complete and self-hosting, with a GUI, compiler,